-For example if you work mainly in commercial than your requirements will be much different then a residential tech.
+For example if you work mainly in commercial your requirements will be much different compared to a residential tech.

 Other considerations to take into account when selecting a vacuum pump include a large oil fill opening which will make oil changes a lot faster and

 A gas ballast feature which allows atmospheric air to enter the pump and mix with the exhaust gas.
 Preventing moisture from condensing in the pump oil